AlpineNow/python-alpine-api/README.rst

    http://alpinedata.com/

 License:
    We use the MIT license.
-See the LICENSE file at github for details.
+See the LICENSE file on GitHub for details.

 Example
 =======